bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 With our transformation $x_i=1/2+d_i$ you can see that every $d_i$ above 0.5 would cancel with every below.
 You can imagine this same result if I were to to it for the entire distribution and not just our discrete points.
 All the deviations would cancel each other out and I would be left with N times 1/2.
 (Keep in mind here we just summing the entire distribution and sampling and summing).

-From this we get our first new defination of the mean: the mean is the number around which the deviations are perfectly symetrical and cancel each other out when summed.
+From this we get our first new defination of the mean: the mean is the number around which the deviations tend to cancel each other out when summed.

 This is conveyed in the mean formula as well: (we will be seeing this formulae from many different angles in this blog)